AlexAplin/nndownload/README.md

                         http or socks proxy
   -o TEMPLATE, --output-path TEMPLATE
-                        custom output path (see template options) -r N, --threads N     download using a specified number of threads -g, --no-login        create a download session without logging in -f, --force-high-quality
+                        custom output path (see template options) -r N, --threads N     download videos using a specified number of threads -g, --no-login        create a download session without logging in -f, --force-high-quality
-                        only download if the high quality source is available -a, --add-metadata    add metadata to video file (MP4 only) -m, --dump-metadata   dump metadata to file
+                        only download if the high quality video source is available -a, --add-metadata    add metadata to video file (MP4 only) -m, --dump-metadata   dump metadata to file
   -t, --download-thumbnail